-Laying on of hands is a strange subject to most, especially to the nonchristian.
-However, it is one of the church's fundamental doctrines and plays a large role in baptism, healing and ordination.
+Laying on of hands may seem strange to the non-Christian.
+However, it is one of the church's fundamental doctrines, found in baptism, healing and ordination.

 David Grabbe, describing an incident where a zealous Pentecostal persisted in laying hands of healing on his wife, misapplying the 'command' in Mark 16:14 as her license, avers that this verse is not a command at all, and does not apply to all readers, God. . .